WCGV-TV: UPN affiliation

 In early 1994, WITI was named as the market's new Fox affiliate as a result of a deal between the station's owner New World Communications and Fox as part of the network's decision to upgrade affiliates in certain markets after it acquired the broadcast rights to the National Football Conference of the NFL.
 For a short time between September and November 1994, the station carried Green Bay Packers games in the market through the network's NFC package as a lame-duck affiliate, though without any pre-game programming, the only break in network coverage by WITI of the team since the 1977 affiliation switch between WISN and WITI, which took place in the off-season.

 WCGV lost the Fox affiliation and briefly became an independent station again on December 4, 1994.
-However, it passed on the CBS affiliation that WITI had dropped as a result of the switch (which went to WDJT-TV, channel 58).
+Despite the local press considering WCGV to be CBS's best option for a replacement affiliate, the station repeatedly refused the network's advances.
+Then acting general manager Alan Frank openly castigated the network for what he considered its poor negotiation tactics, such as attempting to buy the station despite Abry's clear disinterest and their willingness to settle for low-rated UHF stations in other markets.
+The station cited advertising concerns in the decision to refuse CBS; becoming an independent station would allow the network to sell more of its own commercials, as opposed to being forced to give up significant portions of ad time to the network.
+While industry observers believed that the station's ownership was simply holding out for a better deal, it steadfastly refused to affiliate.
+CBS ultimately affiliated with WDJT-TV.

 Instead, it became a charter affiliate of the United Paramount Network (UPN) on January 16, 1995, following a pattern in which many former Fox affiliates in markets where New World owned a station decided to join either UPN or fellow upstart network The WB if they did not join a Big Three network displaced due to the affiliation switches.
 Around this time, the station changed its branding to "UPN 24", with a generic logo consisting of the station's call letters and channel number beneath the primary color UPN "shapes" logo of that time.